It's time to demystify the sizing systems of needles and thread and learn some key basics for successful free motion quilting.

 I clean out my machine AT LEAST once a week, but as often as daily if I'm doing a lot of piecing or quilting or every bobbin if I'm doing a tshirt quilt or working with flannel or minky.
 ALWAYS brush lint OUT of your machine, never blow it in.

 Finally, understanding needles and threads is just the beginning of a wonderful free motion quilting adventure.
-I'd like to help you with the next steps, too, in my FREE online workshop, Intro to Free Motion quilting.
-We'll talk about setting up your machine, learn four foundational motifs, and introduce you to making a quilting plan.
-This class is all about teaching you to quilt with confidence!
+I'd like to help you with the next steps, too, with my Top Three Tips for Successful Free Motion Quilting.
+To get these tips directly to your inbox, click here!